roblen001/QuTee/README.md

 - [x] Modularize Feedforward portion
 - [x] Simple performance benchmarks module (loss, perplexity, runtime)

+✅ **Phase 1.1: Classical Foundations**

+At this stage we have a model that takes shakesperean text and outputs cohesive words and sentences but it does not have any context to it.
+We want to fine tune the model so that when I ask it to write a story about a knight or something it will be able to spit out a cohesive story.
+- [] Add ability to save and load model checkpoints
+- [] Generate synthetic data for fine tuning using larger model
+- [] Finetune the small shakespear model
+- [] Implement method of data collection for comparison with quantum methods

 ✅ **Phase 2: Quantum Integrations (Simulation)**

 - [ ] Integrate PennyLane & PyTorch